 Jan’s recipe is made with pure coconut oil.
 I didn’t have enough coconut oil on hand, so I used a soap calculator to figure out how to use half coconut oil and half tallow.
 And instead of forming this recipe into bars, I poured the batter into shallow bowls that I picked up at the thrift store.

-Making soap is not difficult, but you really do need to follow some basic safety precautions.
+Home made dish soap is not difficult to make, but you really do need to follow some basic safety precautions.

 - Always wear goggles and long sleeves when working with lye.